 No matter which travel credit card you decide to go with, make sure to have done your research comparisons on which card will be the best travel banking solution for you.
+Check out this post to find out a ton more about hacking travel credit cards and scoring free shit.
 Check out my travel banking credit cards comparison table below for some more intel…

 Informing your bank

 If your bank notices unusual activity on your card (making transactions abroad) it may suspend your account to prevent fraudulent activity.
 However, when it’s you making those transactions, a suspended bank card is a major pain in the ass.

 Prevent an unwelcome surprise by informing your bank of your travel plans before you go.
 They will often put a note on your account to ensure your card is not frozen when you use it in the country you are travelling to.

 International Money Transfers

 Sending money internationally between banks or using Western Union can be extremely expensive.
 I use Transferwise to send money, the fee is just 1% and your first transfer is free if you use this link.